igorguga/VS2003BuildTask/README.md

 ## Parameters of the task
 These are the parameters necessary to use the task.
 Requeried parameters are hightlighted with a **\***:
 - **TargetFile\***: Path to target files (solutions or projects) to be built.
-The default value is '*.sln', so it will look for all solutions file bellow the repository path informed.
+The default value is '\*.sln', so it will look for all solutions file bellow the repository path informed.
 - **Config\***: The configuration to build the application (debug, release).

 ### Advanced
 The section provides advanced options:
 - **DevEnvPath**: Agent full path to Microsoft Visual Studio 2003 'DevEnv.exe' file.
 If not informed, the agent will search for a 'VS71COMNTOOLS' enviroment variable.
 If it wasn't defined, the build will fail.
 The default value is 'C:\\Program Files (x86)\\Microsoft Visual Studio .NET 2003\\Common7\\IDE\\Devenv.exe' which is also the default installation path of VS2003.
 - **AppPoolName**: Application Pool to be used with the websites created to build webprojects.
 If not informed, the build will create a temporary application pool for each website.
-Important: the appliction pool identity needs to have permissions on the agent source directory.
+Important: the application pool identity needs to have permissions on the agent source directory.
 The default value is 'ASP.NET 1.1' that is the application pool created when you install .NET 1.1.

 ## Known Issues
 Normally when you install Visual Studio 2003 the environment variable 'VS71COMNTOOLS' is created, and so the agent automatically creates a capability for it.